quickgrid/code-lab/learning_cpp/README.md

 # ex5

 Example of using `CMakeLists.txt` to generate multiple executable at once, memory leak, debugging function call stack.
-As seen by output warnings there was no warnings for memory leak.

 ### Generate multiple executable with cmake